-Now that we have either bought or cultivated a tree, it's time to get started with training, shaping and styling it.
+Now that we have either bought or cultivated a tree, it's time to get started with shaping and styling it.
 This is the creative part of growing Bonsai trees, as well as the difficult part.
 Although it took many decades to refine techniques like pruning and wiring to keep trees miniaturized, some basics can be learned quite easily.
-Right now we will look at the basics of pruning and wiring, but make sure to read the "train" section for more detailed information on these subjects.
+Right now we will look at the basics of pruning and wiring, but make sure to read the "styling" section for more detailed information on these subjects.

 - If two branches occur at the same height of the tree, keep one of them and remove the other.